yuenboonyee/UIKitDynamicsDemo2/_Readme.txt

 Overview
 ========
 This project demonstrates how to use UIKitDynamics to add physics behaviour to on-screen objects.
+The project demonstrates the following:
+- Gravity
+- Spring or snapping to a point
+- Pushing

 Method for falling objects:
 Add dynamic properties to UIViews.
 Instantiate UIDynamicItemBehavior object.
 Give dynamic behavior to an array of UIView objects: